 At age 14 and older, the CSE must, as part of the IEP process, begin transition planning.
 This process should include but is not limited to diploma options and their respective requirements (e.g., Diploma, IEP Diploma, Vocational Program).
 A student’s guidance counselor and/or social worker will be an integral part of this planning.
 For further information the student’s guidance counselor should be contacted.

 Annual Review/Reevaluation Process: Each year the CSE is required to review a student’s existing program.
 During this process, the CSE will make recommendations, based upon a review of the records, that either continue, change, revise, or end the student’s special education program.
 The parent/guardian will receive written notification of the Annual Review.
 Annual Reviews are generally held in the school the student attends, although at times it may be necessary to hold the annual review in the Administration Building.
 The location is always noted on the written notification letters.
 For Subcommittee Annual Review meetings, the CSE subcommittee members must include a chairperson, the student’s general education teacher and special education teacher, and the parent/guardian.
-For meetings which may recommend a more restrictive environment, a full CSE committee also includes a school psychologist and a parent member.
+For meetings which may recommend a more restrictive environment, a full CSE committee also includes a school psychologist and a parent member (if requested).
 A school psychologist is also present at Reevaluation Annual Reviews where an updated psychological evaluation is reviewed.
 If a parent/guardian can not attend in person, teleconferencing is an option.